Citroen C5 Aircross Hybrid range, MPG, CO2 & charging

 |Fuel economy||CO2 emissions||Electric range||Wallbox charge time|

-Like almost all plug-in hybrids, the C5 Aircross Hybrid turns up some pretty impressive on-paper numbers when it comes to fuel economy and CO2 emissions.
-In reality, you probably won't see these for every journey you do, but the more miles you can cover on electric power alone, the better your overall average will be.
+Like almost all plug-in hybrids, the C5 Aircross Hybrid records impressive on-paper numbers when it comes to fuel economy and CO2 emissions.
+In reality, you probably won't match these on every journey, but the more miles you can cover on electric power, the better your overall averages will be.
 That's why it's important to keep the battery topped up as much as possible – usually done by charging up each night at home.

 Citroen C5 Aircross Hybrid range, MPG & CO2 emissions

-Maximising your economy with this car means charging as often as you can – so how long does it take?
-Well, you can charge just using a regular three-pin plug, and that might be sufficient for many people, as it'll top up the battery fully in about six hours overnight.
-There is an extra charge for the cable needed to do this, however.
+Maximising your economy with this car means charging as often as you can.
+You can do this just using a regular three-pin plug, and that might be sufficient for many people, as it'll top up the battery fully in about six hours overnight.
+There's an extra charge for the cable needed to do this, however.

 You can also get a home wallbox installed, enabling the car to charge at its maximum rate of 6.6kW, which will get you a full battery in less than two hours.
-Unlike some manufacturers, Citroen doesn't charge extra for the on-board technology and cables needed to do this, and at the time of writing, it was running a promotion with Pod Point offering free home wallboxes when you order the car.
+Unlike some manufacturers, Citroen doesn't charge extra for the on-board technology and cables needed to do this.

 In This Review